AsakawaP/dendron.obsidian/notes/root.md

 ---
 id: dendron-obsidian-root
 title: Root
-desc: There is no loftier ambition than the pursuit of knowledge.
+desc: ''
-updated: 1743575646027
+updated: 1749889209022
 created: 1729820200500
 uri: https://github.com/AsakawaP/dendron.obsidian
 ---

 ![logo-banner](assets/images/dendrobs.dendron.png)

-> {{fm.desc}}
+> Wisdom is not a product of schooling but of the lifelong attempt to acquire it.

 This is the root of the dendron vault.